If you or someone else is in immediate danger call 000 for Police.

 Supporting your physical wellbeing

-Bond University strongly encourages individuals who have been sexually assaulted to seek medical attention as soon as possible.
-You may have injuries that require treatment, and there may be a need to test for sexually transmitted infections and pregnancy.
-The need for a referral to see a psychologist or mental health nurse may also be identified during the initial assessment.
+Bond University strongly encourages individuals who have been sexually harmed to seek medical attention as soon as possible.
+You may have injuries that require treatment, and there may be a need to test for sexually transmitted infections and/or pregnancy.

-However, even if some time has passed or the misconduct happened a long time ago, it is still worth speaking to a medical and/or mental health professional to seek assistance.
+However, even if some time has passed or the incident happened a long time ago, it is still worth speaking to a medical and/or mental health professional to seek assistance.

 Located on Bond University’s campus